Christie Hefner: Career

-After college, she free-lanced for the Boston Phoenix for a year, writing movie reviews.
+After college, Hefner freelanced for the Boston Phoenix for a year, writing movie reviews.
 Thereafter, she moved back to Chicago and started working at Playboy.

 In 1982, she became president of Playboy Enterprises, and was made chairman of the board and CEO in 1988.
-She was the longest serving female CEO of a publicly traded company.
+She was the longest-serving female CEO of a publicly traded company.
 She extended its magazine franchise overseas, to 25 localized foreign editions and also developed the company's profitable pay television business — the first time a magazine successfully leveraged its brand into a television network.
 The company also acquired adult-oriented businesses such as Spice Network and ClubJenna.

-Continuing the company's electronic expansion, in 1994 Christie led the company onto the Internet with the launch of Playboy.com, the first national magazine to launch a web site, and built an international, profitable, multi-revenue stream business including premium content, e-commerce, advertising and gaming, both online and mobile.
+Continuing the company's electronic expansion, in 1994, Hefner led the company onto the Internet with the launch of Playboy.com, the first national magazine to launch a website, and built an international, profitable, multi-revenue stream business, including premium content, e-commerce, advertising and gaming, both online and mobile.
 She also built a highly profitable direct marketing, catalog and e-commerce business in film and music through both acquisition and organic growth.
-And, she greatly expanded the leveraging of the Playboy brand via licensing.
+Hefner greatly expanded the leveraging of the Playboy brand via licensing.
 In her last year as CEO, Playboy generated close to $1 billion in global retail sales, 80% of the sales to women.
-When she left over 40% of her executives were women.
+When she left, over 40% of her executives were women.
 For three years, she was named to Fortune's list of "Most Powerful Women".

 In 2008, she released a memo to employees about her efforts to streamline the company's operations, including eliminating its DVD division and laying off staff.

 On December 8, 2008, she announced her plans to step down as CEO of Playboy.
-Hefner said that the election of Barack Obama as the next U.S. president had inspired her to give more time to charitable work, and that the decision to step down was her own.
+Hefner said that the election of Barack Obama as U.S. president had inspired her to give more time to charitable work, and that the decision to step down was her own.
 "Just as this country is embracing change in the form of new leadership, I have decided that now is the time to make changes in my own life as well", she said.
-She stepped down from her position at Playboy on January 30, 2009.
+She stepped down from as Playboy CEO on January 30, 2009.

 In May 2011, Hefner was named executive chairman of Canyon Ranch Enterprises, a resort company that operates six premier spa destinations and an online website providing health and wellness advice.

-As of 2015, Hefner was chairman of the board of Hatchbeauty Brands and served on the board of the D.C. based Center for American Progress Action Fund, a progressive public policy think tank.
-Christie also serves on the advisory boards of the R.D.
-Offutt company, an international, multi-billion dollar family owned agricultural conglomerate and Edge Beauty, the world's leading direct-to-consumer company in creating, designing, manufacturing and marketing unique, culturally relevant niche fragrance brands.
+As of 2015, Hefner was chairman of the board of Hatchbeauty Brands.
+Hefner also serves on the advisory boards of the R.D.
+Offutt company and Edge Beauty.